 Various policy mechanisms can achieve this sales standard, such as using existing regulatory authority to limit pollutant emissions from new equipment and setting efficiency standards that drive new equipment sales.
-Upgraded building codes could require new buildings to be electric, and several U.S. cities and foreign countries have already instituted codes requiring all new buildings to be net zero beginning in the next five to ten years.
-Vii
+Upgraded building codes could require new buildings to be electric, and over forty U.S. cities have already phased out the use of gas appliance in new buildings.